It’s Illegal to Leave Your Pet in a Hot Car In These States

 In West Virginia and New Jersey, it’s illegal to leave a pet unattended in a car under dangerous conditions, but there is no immunity for someone who rescues a pet from a car.

-Certain steps are required before it is legal to break into a car to rescue a pet.
+Certain steps may be required before it is considered legal to break into a car to rescue a pet.
 For example, in some states, you have to call 911 first, check that the car is locked, or stay until law enforcement arrives.

 What to do if you find a pet in a hot car